Drift estimation of the threshold Ornstein-Uhlenbeck process from continuous and discrete observations: Introduction

-\paragraph{Literature review.} \cite{su2015,su2017} study the asymptotic behavior of the continuous time QMLE of a TD with drift as in \eqref{SETvas} and piecewise regular diffusivity.
-In particular, they construct a hypothesis test to decide whether the drift is affine or piecewise affine.
-The estimation of the volatility parameters $\sigma_\pm$ in \eqref{eq:AffDOBM} from high-frequency data is studied in \citep{LP} and the drift estimation in case $a_\pm=0$ in \citep{lp2}.
+The estimation of the volatility parameters $\sigma_\pm$ in~\eqref{eq:AffDOBM} from high-frequency data is studied in \citep{LP} and the drift estimation in case $a_\pm=0$ in \citep{lp2}.
 In the purely linear drift case $b_\pm=0$, \cite{kutoyants2012} studies the problem of identifying the threshold parameter $r$ and \cite{dieker2013} and the related stream of research consider similar models, with $r=0$ (so that the drift function is continuous) in a multidimensional setting. {The (related) problem of drift estimation in a skew OU process is considered in \citep{XingZhaoLi2020}.}

-In this document the coefficients are discontinuous and the behavior at $r$ hard to handle; we do so using the discretization results in \citep{mazzonetto2019rates}.
-We mention here the alternative approach (for simulation) consisting in discretizing space instead of time, used in \citep{cui}.
+In this document the coefficients are discontinuous and the behavior at $r$ hard to handle; for high-frequency observations we do so using the discretization results in \citep{mazzonetto2019rates}.
 The convergence in high frequency and long time for estimators of discretely observed diffusions have been discussed e.g. in \citep{kessler,alaya_kebaier_2013,amorino_glotier}, but to the best of our knowledge ours is the first such result in the case of discontinuous coefficients.

+\cite{YU2020} study {numerically} an approximate MLE (AMLE) from discrete time observations simultaneously for threshold, drift and diffusion coefficients of threshold diffusions including OU process or CIR model.
+They compare their AMLE with QMLE, showing numerical evidence for consistency.
+The recent work \citep{HuXi} considers a generalized moment estimator for a TD which is discretely observed, with fixed time lag.

 Threshold autoregressive (TAR) models in discrete time were introduced by H. Tong in the early 1980s \citep{tong1983,Tong:2011ud,tong2015}.
 Within this class, self-exciting TAR (SETAR) models rely on a spatial segmentation, with a change in the dynamics according to the position of the process, below or above a threshold, and can be seen as a discrete analogue to the TD.
 We refer to \citep{chan1993,Rabemananjara:1993dh,Yadav:1994km,brockwell_williams_1997,Chen:2011bk} and references therein for this class of econometric models and related inference problems.